Image credit: Frederic Landes

 Genevieve’s research proposal through Under Open Sky was nationally shortlisted for the Centre for Cultural Value’s research programme with her idea ‘The Sea and Me’ exploring the relationships between cultural identity and the coast – whilst this proposal didn’t get through to the last stage of the process, it was an affirming opportunity to her creative practice exploring participatory community nature/blue space engagement.

-In her participatory projects, she often explores arts & health.
+In her participatory projects, she has often explored arts & health.
 Genevieve is experienced in creative health projects from a lived experience perspective.
-Genevieve was awarded bursaries to join the Arts & Health Research Intensive in 2022.
-She worked as a Peer Evaluator for a Kent & Norfolk-based St Giles Trust women’s project, and as a lived experience reviewer for the AHRC culture & health fund – both in 2023.
+Genevieve was awarded bursaries to join the Arts & Health Research Intensive residency in 2022.
+She worked as a Peer Evaluator for a Kent & Norfolk-based St Giles Trust women’s project; and as a lived experience reviewer for the AHRC culture & health fund – both in 2023.

-Now in rehabilitation since Acquired Brain Injury in 2023, this now informs her current neuro-inclusive practice (Internal Waterscapes, Ambulatory Imaginations in 2025) and necessitates new arts practice approaches supported by a First Light Festival CIC Creative Bursary in 2025-26.
+Now in on-going rehabilitation since Acquired Brain Injury in 2023, this now informs her current neuro-inclusive practice (including her projects: Internal Waterscapes, Ambulatory Imaginations/) and necessitates new arts practice approaches supported by a First Light Festival CIC Creative Bursary in 2025-26; and residency at The Grange, Norfolk in Spring 2026.

 In her career, Genevieve has attracted different recognition & Awards, including: